Mahābhūta

-Mahābhūta is Sanskrit and Pāli for "great element".
-However, very few scholars define the four mahābhūtas in a broader sense as the four fundamental aspects of physical reality.
+Mahābhūta is Sanskrit for "great element".
+However, very few scholars define the five mahābhūtas in a broader sense as the five fundamental aspects of physical reality.

 Hinduism

-In Hinduism's sacred literature, the "great" or "gross" elements (mahābhūta) are fivefold: space (or "ether"), air, fire, water and earth.
+In Hinduism's sacred literature, the "great" elements (mahābhūta) are fivefold: aether, air, fire, water and earth.
 See also the Samkhya Karika of Ishvara Krishna, verse 22.

-For instance, the Taittirīya Upaniṣad describes the five "sheaths" of a person (Sanskrit: purua), starting with the grossest level of the five evolving great elements:
+For instance, the Taittirīya Upaniṣad describes the five "sheaths" of a person (Sanskrit: puruṣa), starting with the grossest level of the five evolving great elements: